 Rabies is found in all continents of the world except Antarctica.
 Bats in all countries are considered to be a rabies risk.
 Most human cases of rabies occur in Asia, Africa and South and Latin America.

-The incubation period for the disease is usually between 20-60 days but may range from 5 days to 1 year in some cases.
-The virus causes headache, fever, general weakness and numbness or tingling around the wound site.
+The time from a rabies exposure to developing symptoms of rabies is usually between 20-60 days but may range from 5 days to 1 year.
+Symptoms start with headache, fever, general weakness and numbness or tingling around the wound site.
 The disease progresses to muscle spasms, hydrophobia (fear of water) and convulsions.
-Death is the usual outcome if infected with rabies virus.
+Once symptoms of rabies develop, the infection is fatal.

 There is no specific treatment available for rabies once symptoms develop.